FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 [**Resizing Clusters**](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html): you can use elastic resize to scale your cluster by changing the node type and number of nodes.
 We recommend using elastic resize, which typically completes in minutes.
 If your new node configuration isn't available through elastic resize, you can use classic resize.
 * *Elastic resize* – Use it to change the node type, number of nodes, or both.
 Elastic resize works quickly by changing or adding nodes to your existing cluster.
 If you change only the number of nodes, queries are temporarily paused and connections are held open, if possible.
 Typically, elastic resize takes 10–15 minutes.
 During the resize operation, the cluster is read-only.
 * *Classic resize* – Use it to change the node type, number of nodes, or both.
 Classic resize provisions a new cluster and copies the data from the source cluster to the new cluster.
 Choose this option only when you are resizing to a configuration that isn't available through elastic resize, because it takes considerably more time to complete.
 An example of when to use it is when resizing to or from a single-node cluster.
 During the resize operation, the cluster is read-only.
 Classic resize can take several hours to several days, or longer, depending on the amount of data to transfer and the difference in cluster size and computing resources.

+[**Spectrum**](https://docs.aws.amazon.com/redshift/latest/dg/c-using-spectrum.html): a feature within Redshift data warehousing service that lets a data analyst conduct fast, complex analysis on objects stored on the AWS cloud.
+This can save time and money because it eliminates the need to move data from a storage service to a database, and instead directly queries data inside an S3 bucket.

+Redshift Spectrum can be used in conjunction with any other AWS compute service with direct S3 access, including Amazon Athena, as well as Amazon EMR for Apache Spark, Apache Hive and Presto.

+> Using Amazon Redshift Spectrum, you can efficiently query and retrieve structured and semistructured data from files in Amazon S3 without having to load the data into Amazon Redshift tables.

 ---